-Meanwhile, combine all remaining ingredients except peanuts and rice in small bowl; mix well.
+Combine all remaining ingredients except peanuts and rice in bowl; mix well.
 Pour into skillet with vegetables; cook 1-2 minutes or until mixture comes to a boil and thickens.
 Stir in shrimp.
 Continue cooking until heated through; add peanuts, if desired.
 Serve over rice.

 *Substitute 1 pound boneless skinless chicken breasts cut into 1-inch pieces.
 Cook 4-5 minutes.

 How Did This Recipe Work Out for You?

 Please return to landolakes.com to rate and review this recipe.

 Your comments and suggestions are appreciated by others.

 This recipe was reprinted from landolakes.com. http://www.landolakes.com/recipe/3093

 Some people say their weakness is chocolate.
 Others say potato chips.
 My weakness is brunch.
 The sweet and savory combinations of brunch food are irresistible.
 I have spent many hours in search of the best brunch in town, and I am being totally honest when I say I found it in my own kitchen.

 variety of meals.